Simple Network Paging Protocol: Connecting and using SNPP servers

-It is relatively easy to connect to a SNPP server only requiring a telnet client and the address of the SNPP server.
+It is relatively easy to connect to a SNPP server, only requiring a telnet client and the address of the SNPP server.
 The port 444 is standard for SNPP servers, and it is free to use from the sender's point of view.
 Maximum message length can be carrier-dependent.
 Once connected, a user can simply enter the commands to send a message to a pager connected to that network.
-For example, you could then issue the PAGE command with the number of the device to which you wish to send the message.
-After that issue the MESS command with the text of the message you wish to send following it.
-You can then issue the SEND command to send out the message to the pager and then QUIT, or send another message to a different device.
-The protocol also allows you to issue multiple PAGE commands, stacking them one after the other, per message effectively allowing you to send the same message to several devices on that network with one MESS and SEND command pair.
+For example, a PAGE command with the number of the device specifies the device to send the message to.
+The MESS command sets the text of the message to be sent to the text following it.
+The message is sent out by issuing the SEND command.
+The session is ended with the QUIT command, or be continued with more sets of commands to send another message to a different device.
+The protocol also allows multiple PAGE commands for one message, stacked one after the other, allowing a same message to be sent to several devices on the network with one MESS and SEND command pair.